jsnbly/milestone3/README.md

 Mongodb

 # Outline of Project Mandatory Requirments
-Below is an Outline of the Project requirments from Code Institute.
+Below is an Outline of the Project requirments from Code Institute Milestone 3.

 Data Handling: Build a MongoDB-backed Flask project for a web application that allows user to store and manipulate data records about a particular domain.
 Database Structure:Put some effore into designing a database structure well suited for your domain.
 Mkae sure to put some thought into the nesting relationships between records of different entities.